Christopher Duntsch: Medical training

-After graduating from Memphis State, he continued on to an MD–PhD program at the University of Tennessee at Memphis College of Medicine earning degrees in 2001 and 2002.
+After graduating from Memphis State, he continued on to an MD–PhD program at the University of Tennessee at Memphis College of Medicine, earning degrees in 2001 and 2002.
 In 2010, Duntsch completed the MD–PhD and neurosurgery residency programs at the University of Tennessee Health Science Center, and then a spine fellowship program at the Semmes-Murphey Clinic in Memphis.

-Duntsch participated in fewer than 200 surgeries during his residency; neurosurgery residents typically participate in over 1,000 surgeries.
+Duntsch participated in fewer than 100 surgeries during his residency and fellowship; neurosurgery residents typically participate in over 1,000 surgeries.
 He was suspected of being under the influence of cocaine while operating during his fourth year of residency training.
 He was sent to a program for impaired physicians for several months before being allowed to return to the residency.
 Duntsch's supervisors were concerned enough that they did not allow him to operate without direct supervision.
 Several of Duntsch's friends recalled him going to work after a night of doing drugs, with one saying he would never allow Duntsch to operate on him.

 A regular in Memphis strip clubs, Duntsch came to the attention of exotic dancer Wendy Renee Young.
 In 2011, Young approached Duntsch at a club upon noticing that "all the [other] girls were over there", making her aware that he was a doctor and that "of course, that’s where you're going to go for money".
 She immediately moved in with him.
 They had two sons together, and broke up just before the birth of their second son in September 2014.